pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 ![Sales spreadsheet]({{ "/assets/etl-drive-postgres/spreadsheet.png" | absolute_url }})

 This way, every time a sale enters the database, maybe the sales team sees this new sale on some internal dashboard and adds it to this spreadsheet.
-Then, they start making contact with the client and update the status accordingly.
+Then, they reach out the client and update the status accordingly.

 This type of data integration is a very common problem inside companies.
 Luckily, we have several tools we could use to tackle this issue in an efficient and clean manner.
 This means, easy to monitor, easy to maintain and readable.